Some cringe at the thought of baseball cards as an ‘investment’, but it’s hard to deny the appreciation in the most cherished vintage baseball cards.

 Unfortunately, baseball cards don’t spit out dividends or provide any earnings, so we must, as investors hope that our cards will appreciate in value.
 This is the difference between an investment in stocks or real estate, in that no passive income (dividends or monthly rent) is coming in regularly.

 We can’t just slap a multiple on a stream of earnings that a baseball card provides.
 This makes a baseball card more akin to an investment in art or precious metals (diamonds or gold) that don’t provide regular income.

 Thus from my lens, I like to focus on supply and demand.
 We have many tools at our disposal nowadays- as both PSA and SGC provide a database of the total number of grades they’ve provided for each card.

 There is no natural way to estimate demand, but it’s not hard to think about the players we think will remain popular with collectors over time.
 For the old timers, it’s Cobb, Ruth, Gehrig, Young, and Wagner.

 Then it’s Mays, Jackie Robinson, Ted Williams, Mickey Mantle, and Clemente.
 And that’s just baseball.
 It’s hard to imagine that a well-graded Michael Jordan rookie will lose value over time (note look out for fakes, though).

 How Baseball Cards Fit Into Your Overall Investment Portfolio

-Just as art and gold and silver and diamonds are considered to be a good way to diversify an overall investment portfolio, we think vintage cards can provide that similar type of diversification.
-Now, of course, a vintage card portfolio will probably fall in value just as a portfolio of stocks will in an economic downturn, but it provides a different means of attaining future returns.
+Of course, a vintage card portfolio will probably fall in value just as a portfolio of stocks will in an economic downturn.
+Still, it provides a different means of attaining future returns.